Screening for Sparse Online Learning: Safe screening for sparse regularization

-For deterministic optimization (\eg regularized empirical loss minimization \eqref{eq:finitesum}), screening rules are algorithm agnostic.
-That is to say, given an algorithm which outputs $\beta_t$, one can always compute a safe region $\calZ$ for screening.
-As a result, we can incorporate screening to proximal stochastic gradient descent when the problem to solve has a finite sum empirical loss.
+Screening rules are algorithm agnostic.
+That is to say, given an algorithm with iterates $\beta_t$, one can always compute a safe region $\calZ$ for screening.
+As a result, we can incorporate screening to proximal stochastic gradient descent when the problem to solve has a finite sum empirical loss of the form \eqref{eq:finitesum}.
+This is the most straightforward way of carrying out screening rule, and indeed, a similar screening strategy was recently proposed for ordered weighted $\ell_1$-norm regularized regression in~\cite{bao2020fast}.

-For the finite sum problem, proximal stochastic gradient descent takes the following general form: for each $t$, sample $(x_t, y_t)$ uniformly at random from the finite data
+For the finite sum problem, consider an algorithm of the following general form: for each $t$, sample $(x_t, y_t)$ uniformly at random from the finite data